There are teachers who are new to this ESL teaching gig and there are those who’ve been doing it for years.

 Taking Things Personally

 A student drops out of the course, and you feel devastated.
 Or they’re not motivated, and they don’t participate in class.
 Every now and then a student may even confess they “hate learning English”.
 Do not automatically assume it’s your fault.
 Although there’s a lot you can do to help students overcome certain barriers to learning, there are things that are simply beyond your control.
 And their love/hate of the English language is one of them.
-A real pro offers to help, sets realistic goals for the student and tries to motivate them.
+A real pro offers to help, sets realistic goals for the student and tries to encourage and motivate them.
 But a real pro can’t get emotional over the fact that a student hates English or does not want to continue learning.
 If you feel confident you’ve given your best, then just let it go.

 Not Delivering What You Promised